Chris Rea: References in lyrics

-Personal life
+Personal life and death

-Health

-In 1994, Rea was diagnosed with pancreatic cancer and underwent a life-saving operation to remove his pancreas, gallbladder, and a portion of his liver.
-As a result, he has type 1 diabetes.

 Family life

-Rea is married to Joan Lesley, with whom he has been in a relationship since they met as teenagers on 6 April 1968 in their native Middlesbrough.
-They have two daughters, Josephine, born 16 September 1983, and Julia Christina, born 18 March 1989.
-Josephine lectures on Renaissance art in Florence and Julia studied at the University of St Andrews.
-Rea used to live at Cookham, Berkshire, where he owned Sol Mill Recording Studios and produced some of his later albums.
-When he is not writing songs, other interests particularly include painting.
-Rea says that he likes to "read a lot and even though I chose music, journalism was my first passion.
+Rea was married to Joan Lesley, with whom he had been in a relationship since they met as teenagers on 6 April 1968 in their native Middlesbrough.
+They had two daughters, both of whom had songs named after them ("Josephine" and "Julia").
+Rea used to live in Cookham, Berkshire, where he owned Sol Mill Recording Studios and produced some of his later albums.
+When he was not writing songs, other interests particularly included painting.
+Rea said that he liked to "read a lot and even though I chose music, journalism was my first passion.
 I wanted to be a journalist and write about car racing [...] somewhere deep down I believe I could have been a decent journalist".